mx1001/boxcutter_manual/docs/hotkeys.md

 # Alt + W (start boxcutter)

-Pressing alt + W starts boxcutter.
+Pressing alt + W (with your cursor in the 3d view) starts boxcutter.
 It will also make the topbar popup at the top of the screen.

 ![start](img/hotkeys/hk1.gif)